Nordwestdeutscher Rundfunk: Post-war

 All radio broadcasting ceased at the end of World War II and implementation of the Allied occupation of Germany.

 In the British Zone of occupation, the military authorities quickly established a station known as "Radio Hamburg" to provide information to the population of the area.
 On 4 May 1945, transmission started with the announcement: "This is Radio Hamburg, a station of the Allied Military Government".
 The British Control Commission appointed Hugh Carleton Greene, on secondment from the BBC, to manage the creation of public service broadcasting in their Zone.
 On 22 September 1945, Radio Hamburg became Nordwestdeutscher Rundfunk (NWDR), the single broadcasting organisation of the British Zone.
 The army unit allocated to run the station was part of REME Royal Electrical and Mechanical Engineers and its commander was Lt Col Paul Archibald Findlay.

 Infiltration by the secret service

 The forerunner organization of the Federal Intelligence Service, the Gehlen Organization, infiltrated several agents into the NWDR during the Cold War in order to keep alleged enemies of the state in the station under control.
 One of these agents was August Hoppe, editor from 1948 and later deputy editor-in-chief.
 According to documents from the BND archive, the NWDR was classified as a "threat to the development of a healthy Western democracy" at the time.
-Half of the top management is very open to Moscow, especially the general director Adolf Grimme and the reporter Peter von Zahn.
+Half of the top management was very open to Moscow, especially the general director Adolf Grimme and the reporter Peter von Zahn.